dynamo/dynamo/README.md

 Run, Dynamo, Run!

 Dynamo is a web framework that runs on [Elixir](http://elixir-lang.org/).
 It leverages the power of the Erlang VM to build highly performant and concurrent web applications.
+Dynamo goals are performance, robustness and simplicity.

+Dynamo shows excellent performance out of the box beating similar frameworks like Sinatra and Express, available in other languages, in a callback-free programming fashion.
+By using the Erlang VM all of the network I/O is asynchronous but your code appears to be synchronous.
+The Erlang VM also allows you to use all cores available by default, without a need to start many instances of your web server, and performs well under heavy load with many concurrent open connections.

-Dynamo goals are performance and simplicity.
-It provides a bare stack with the minimum required for a team to be productive but also allows them to easily include features as and when they see fit.
+On the developer side, Dynamo focuses on simplicity by shipping with a bare stack, allowing a team to get started quickly while making it easy to extend the application as and when they see fit.

 It is currently alpha software and it supports: